 According to the American Academy of Physician Assistants (AAPA), physician assistants (PAs) are health professionals licensed to practice medicine with physician supervision.
 PAs perform a comprehensive range of medical duties, from basic primary care to high-tech specialty procedures.
 PAs often act as first or second assistants in major surgery and provide pre- and post-operative care.
 PAs can be found in virtually every medical and surgical specialty.

-There are 156 accredited PA programs.
+There are over 190 accredited PA programs.
 It takes 2 years of training to earn the PA degree.

 Choosing a Major

 There is no preferred or required pre-PA major.
 Schools are interested in students from different educational backgrounds.
 Universally, schools know the importance of a broad liberal arts education that includes a solid foundation in the sciences, as well as coursework in the social sciences and humanities.
 Students interested in the health professions should choose a major based on their academic interests and abilities.
 High grades in a well-rounded curriculum are more important than a student’s major.